sipart/sipart.github.io/_posts/cvx.md

 	sudo apt update
 	sudo apt install redis-server redis-tools

+Open the redis.conf file and if the bind line links to localhost (127.0.0.1) then change it to the IP address of one or more external ports, such as eth0:

 	sudo nano /etc/redis/redis.conf

-If the bind line links to localhost (127.0.0.1) then change it to the IP address of one or more external ports, such as eth0:
+Edit the bind line in the file:

 	bind 192.168.0.250

 Restart the REDIS server service: